nixworks/public/news/2004/07/29/index.md

 ##### Bank of England
 ### [ The Bank of England says that consumer debt in the United Kingdom has passed one trillion pounds for the first time.
 Coupled with increasing interest rates, this increased amount of debt has caused a sharp rise in the number of people seeking help with money problems &ndash; up 44% on five years ago. ](/news/2004/07/29/the-bank-of-england-says-that-consumer-debt-in-the-united-kingdom-has-passed-one-trillion-pounds-for-the-first-time-coupled-with-increasin.md)
-_Context: trillion, Bank of England, interest rate, GBP, consumer, debt_
+_Context: trillion, GBP, debt, Bank of England, consumer, interest rate_

 ##### Sydney Opera House
 ### [ Two Australian anti-war protestors who daubed "No War" in red paint on the top sail of the Sydney Opera House on March 18, 2003, take their case to the New South Wales Court of Appeal.
 David Burgess, 33, and Will Saunders, 42, claim their defence of self-defence was not heard by their original trial judge. ](/news/2004/07/29/two-australian-anti-war-protestors-who-daubed-no-war-in-red-paint-on-the-top-sail-of-the-sydney-opera-house-on-march-18-2003-take-their.md)